dimitri/pgcopydb/docs/ref/pgcopydb_snapshot.rst

 pgcopydb snapshot
 =================

-pgcopydb snapshot - Create and exports a snapshot on the source database
+pgcopydb snapshot - Create and export a snapshot on the source database

 The command ``pgcopydb snapshot`` connects to the source database and executes a SQL query to export a snapshot.
 The obtained snapshot is both